FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 What are the cardinal features of ceroid lipofuscinosis?

-B) Cognitive and/or motor regression, intracellular accumulation of non-fluorescent material, epilepsy, and progressive deafness
+B) Cognitive and/or motor regression, progressive deafness, intracellular accumulation of non-fluorescent material, and cardiac malformations

-C) Progressive blindness, epilepsy, cognitive and/or motor regression, and intracellular accumulation of non-fluorescent material
+C) Progressive blindness, cognitive and/or motor regression, epilepsy, and intracellular accumulation of autofluorescent material

-E) Intracellular accumulation of autofluorescent material, progressive ataxia, peripheral neuropathy, and cognitive and/or motor regression
+E) Intracellular accumulation of autofluorescent material, progressive deafness, cognitive and/or motor regression, and epilepsy

 Back to the question = Go back to the top of the page.